New Delhi (1987 film)

-New Delhi is a 1987 Malayalam language neo-noir action thriller film written by Dennis Joseph and directed by Joshiy and produced by Joy Thomas.
+New Delhi is a 1987 Malayalam language neo-noir thriller film written by Dennis Joseph and directed by Joshiy and produced by Joy Thomas.
 It stars Mammootty, Suresh Gopi, Thiagarajan, Sumalatha, Urvashi, Siddique, Vijayaraghavan, Mohan Jose, Devan, and Jagannatha Varma.

 The film was remade and released in Telugu as Anthima Theerpu, which was directed by Joshiy himself.
 Joshiy also directed the Hindi and Kannada versions titled New Delhi.
 Lead roles were played by Jeetendra in its Hindi version and Ambareesh in the Kannada version, respectively, Gopi made his debuts in the Telugu, Kannada and Hindi film Industries through the remakes in those languages but he played different roles.
 The story is loosely based on the novel The Almighty by Irving Wallace.

 Thiagarajan, who played the role of Salem Vishnu in New Delhi, later produced and directed a Tamil film titled Salem Vishnu which showcased the prequel story of his character.
 The film rose Mammootty to Mega Star status after consecutive failures in the early 80s.
 The film was a critical and commercial success and the highest-grossing Malayalam film at that time.
-It earned cult status and is considered one of the best films ever made in India.
+It earned cult status and is considered one of the best Malayalam films ever made.

-Plot

-G. Krishnamoorthy aka G.K., is a cartoonist and investigative journalist working in New Delhi, along with his sister, Uma, who is also a journalist.
-G.K. falls in love with a dancer named Maria Fernandes.
-Meanwhile, C. R. Panikkar and Shankar are two political bigwigs, who book a show with Maria on Republic Day's eve and brutally assault her in a hotel room.
-G.K. attempts to report the incident in the newspaper, but the effort is foiled by his chief editor, who notifies C.R.
-Panikkar and Shankar.
-After being arrested on fake charges, G.K. is brought to trial to face many false witnesses including Fernandes, her father, who claims nobody harmed his daughter.

-G.K. is deemed mentally unfit and sentenced to 1 year in a mental asylum, as well as 5 years in prison.
-G.K. is mercilessly tortured, subjected to electric shock, and beaten up to the point where his right limbs become useless, under Shankar's orders to make sure this man will never write or walk properly again.
-G.K. meets Ananthan, Siddiq and Appu, whom he acquainted at the jail, and were once selected to be set free from prison on Republic day, but was denied the chance by Shankar.
-Nataraj Vishnu is a murderer who was sentenced to death by the court.
-G.K., who already has a plan of vengeance, meets Vishnu and offers to help him break out of prison.